-NTRP DYNAMIC DISQUALIFICATION

-Each N Each NTRP Level is followed by a letter indicating the type of rating.

-Who canno t be N TRP dynamically disqualified?

-y the letter:

-С Computer Rated Players

-Μ Mixed Exclusive Players

-Т Tournament Players

-Wh RP dynamically disqualified? ts in the Adult Division:
+Who can be NTRP dynamically disqualified?
+Participants in the Adult Division:

-lowed by the letter: aled - all granted appeals including
+NTRP Level followed by the letter:

-Α al and Promoted Players 60 or Over

-S Self-rated Players

-D nic or NTRP Grievance Disqualified

-С Exceptions to C year-end ratings as noted
+- A Appealed all granted appeals including Medical and Promoted Players 60 or Over - S Self-rated Players - D Dynamic or NTRP Grievance Disqualified Players - C Exceptions to C year-end ratings as noted

 Players participating in the Adult Division who are promoted as a result of NTRP dynamic disqualification will be immediately required to participate at their new NTRP level in all USTA League Programs.
 Exceptions:

-Players who entered an Early Start League at an NTRP Level lower than their current year-end rating are subject to NTRP dynamic disqualification.

-Year-end (M) and (T) rated players are required to self-rate to enter the Adult Division, automatically become (S) rated players and therefore become subject to NTRP dynamic disqualification.
+- Players who entered an Early Start League at an NTRP Level lower than their current year-end rating are subject to NTRP dynamic disqualification. - Year-end (M) and (T) rated players are required to self-rate to enter the Adult Division, automatically become (S) rated players and therefore become subject to NTRP dynamic disqualification.